FLAMEGPU/FLAMEGPU/readme.md

 ## Documentation

-The FLAME GPU documentation and user guide can be found at [http://dpcs.flamegpu.com](http://dpcs.flamegpu.com), with source hosted on github at [FLAMEGPU/docs](https://github.com/FLAMEGPU/docs).
+The FLAME GPU documentation and user guide can be found at [http://dpcs.flamegpu.com](http://dpcs.flamegpu.com), with source hosted on GitHub at [FLAMEGPU/docs](https://github.com/FLAMEGPU/docs).

 ## Getting FLAME GPU

 Pre-compiled Windows binaries are available for the example projects in the [FLAME-GPU-SDK](https://github.com/FLAMEGPU/FLAMEGPU/releases), available as an archive for each release.

-Source is available from github, either as a zip download or via `git`:
+Source is available from GitHub, either as a zip download or via `git`:

 ```
 git clone https://github.com/FLAMEGPU/FLAMEGPU.git